An absolutely vital part of any aquarium set-up is the filter.

 In our discussions on filters, you will hear us mention rinsing out the media in tank water.

-The filter media is home to the beneficial bacteria we are trying to cultivate.
+The media is home to the beneficial bacteria we are trying to cultivate.
 If you rinse out your media in tap water, the chlorine and chloramine will kill most of your beneficial bacteria.
 Therefore:

 NEVER USE TAP WATER TO CLEAN YOUR FILTER MEDIA!